Skip to content

 What It Means to Volunteer at Mitchell Cancer Institute

 If you have a caring spirit and would like to bring comfort and hope to people affected by cancer, we would like you to consider becoming a part of our USA Health MCI Volunteer Auxiliary.
-As an auxiliary member you may volunteer as a Chemo Sabe in one of our infusion suites, at the MCI main campus on Springhill Avenue, at our MCI Springhill campus on Memorial Hospital Drive, or at the Mitchell Cancer Institute - Fairhope.
+As an auxiliary member you may volunteer as a Chemo Sabe in one of our infusion suites, at the MCI main campus on Springhill Avenue or at the Mitchell Cancer Institute - Fairhope.

 We also have opportunities for volunteering as a HOPE Network Volunteer to reach out into the community and make a difference in the lives of cancer patients, caregivers and neighbors who may be interested in learning more about cancer and ways to prevent the disease or detect it at an early stage.
 Whether you are a survivor yourself or just a community member interested in health and wellness for your family and neighbors, we would love to talk with you.